Hobbes: I've never heard of anybody taking the trouble to rhyme weird insults.

 Paul Keating: I was implying that the Honorable Member for Wentworth was like a lizard on a rock - alive, but looking dead.

-When the Spoonerism had first become popularized, a politician in the British parliament used the opportunity to get some crap past the radar against his opponent, saying, "Sir, you are a shining wit.
+- When the Spoonerism had first become popularized, a politician in the British parliament used the opportunity to insult his opponent, saying, "Sir, you are a shining wit.
 I am sorry, that was a spoonerism."

 - The amazing Reply of the Zaporozhian Cossacks to Sultan Mehmed IV.
 When the nicest thing they call you is "Lucifer's secretary", you know they're not screwing around.

 - Mark Twain - "I didn't go to his funeral, but I sent a letter saying I approved of it."

 - Winston Churchill sadly never said of Clement Attlee: "An empty taxi pulled up and the Prime Minister got out", as he thought very highly of Attlee, but Churchill was the source of many other flowery insults, including the ever-famous "I may be drunk, Miss, but in the morning I will be sober and you will still be ugly."

 - Video game critic and vlogger RazorFist is well-known for using a plethora of unique and overly loquacious insults and analogies whenever ranting (at least while "in-character").
 So much so that some comments have noted that they have to reference a thesaurus to understand his references.

 - Video game critic Ben Croshaw is arguably even more well-known for his creatively caustic vernacular.

 - Atheist vlogger AronRa can get pretty creatively brutal with his insults towards creationists—for example, in this video, he refers to one of said creationists as a "special Olympian super-bigot".
 In the same video, it's shown that he doesn't restrict this to creationists either; he refers to a Pekingese dog as a "googly eyed yapping PEZ dispenser".